ODAP-ICO/colonomics/README.md

 ### COLONOMICS project

-This repository contains R code files that we used to preprocess the raw data and to prepare the files usedful for analysis.
+This repository contains R code files that we used to preprocess the raw data and to prepare the files for analysis.

-The code is only for ilustration purposes, and will not work without modification.
+The code is only for illustration purposes, and will not work without modification.

 colonomics Team, 2022